2021–22 Arizona Wildcats men's basketball team: Transfers

 Due to COVID-19, the NCAA ruled in October 2020 that the 2020–21 season would not count against the eligibility of any basketball player, thus giving all players the option to return in 2021–22.
-Additionally, any players who have declared for the 2021 NBA draft—including seniors, who must opt into this year's draft—have the option to return if they make a timely withdrawal from the draft and end any pre-draft relationships with agents.
-Thus, separate lists will initially be maintained for confirmed and potential departures.
+Additionally, any players who had declared for the 2021 NBA draft—including seniors, who must opt into this year's draft—had the option to return if they made a timely withdrawal from the draft and ended any pre-draft relationships with agents.
+Thus, separate lists would initially be maintained for confirmed and potential departures.